jordifigueraspuig/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk substituting_narm](figure/substituting_narm-1.png)

-Prior to the substitution there were `total_na` missing values.
+Prior to the substitution there were 2304 missing values.

 New values for mean and median are mean=1.0766189 &times; 10<sup>4</sup> and median=1.0766189 &times; 10<sup>4</sup>.
 They are higher than the values before substitution: